artecs-group/RVfpga-sim-addons/Computer_Organization/Lab3/README.md

   <img src="Images/Breakpoint2.png" width=50% height=50%>
 </p>

 8. Run quickly until the breakpoint, and write down again the number of misses, hits, and writebacks.
-In the figure you can see that Hits=81, Misses=124 and Writebacks=85.
+In the figure you can see that:

+ * Hits = 81
+ * Misses = 124
+ * Writebacks 85

 <div align="center">
   <img src="https://github.com/user-attachments/assets/b6ae1ed9-afbf-48c8-8faf-f4d161fbf861" alt="image">